lsehoon/bedrock2java/README.md

 - Run `overviewer.py --rendermodes=smooth-lighting --forcerender . /path/to/output` to build the map.

 ## Notes
 Block IDs of Minecraft BE are different from Minecraft Java Edition.
-So some blocks may be missing or looks differnt.
+So some blocks may be missing or looks different.

 [Sample overviewer page - https://mybz.net/output](https://mybz.net/output)